Feminist empiricism

-Feminist empiricism is a perspective within feminist research that combines the objectives and observations of feminism with the research methods and empiricism.
+Feminist empiricism is a perspective within feminist research that challenges traditional scientific methodologies and values.
+The framework argues against a value-free science.
+Feminist empiricism puts forward that the notion of a value-free science produces and reproduces sexist and gendered thought.
 Feminist empiricism is typically connected to mainstream notions of positivism.
 Feminist empiricism critiques what it perceives to be inadequacies and biases within mainstream research methods, including positivism.

 Feminist empiricism is one of three main feminist epistemological perspectives.
 The other two are standpoint feminism and post-structural/postmodern feminism.

 Example

 In international relations rationalist feminism employs feminist empiricism to explain the political landscape.
 Rationalist feminism examines state, transnational and institutional actors, and specifically looks at causal relationships between these actors and gender issues.
 Quantitative data is used to relate gender to these phenomena.
 This may be done by directly correlating gender data to specific state behaviors, or indirectly by examining a "gender gap" through indirect causal relationships.
 Popular perspectives linked to rationalist feminism within international relations include conventional constructivism and quantitative peace research.